 Timing is key for temperature-sensitive cargo like fruit, vegetables, or pharmaceutical products.
 Saving a load after the fact is one thing but being able to rectify the situation before the problem occurs is another entirely.
-Hauliers need to be able to identify issues before they crop up.
+Carriers need to be able to identify issues before they crop up.
 Real-time data with immediate notifications help to stop hot loads in their tracks.

 Real-time cargo temperature monitoring can give early warnings of any issues.
 These solutions are configurable to the type of cargo and carriers can set variations based on the tolerance level of the produce.
 Notifications are instant for 'out-of-range' temperature conditions with comprehensive reporting of sensors.
 It removes the responsibility from the driver, who has little visibility of the controller when on the move.
-Four hours could go by before a driver inspects the trailer and by then it will be too late to save the load.
+Four hours could go by before a driver inspects the trailer.